 It can be really hard as a parent when your kids are always comparing everything you do to what other moms are doing.

 And birthday parties, I feel like they’re at the top of the list.

 Everyone wants to feel special on their birthday, especially our kids.

-So, let’s share some helpful ideas of how to make birthdays memorable at home without the birthday party.
+So, let me share some helpful ideas on how to make birthdays memorable at home without the birthday party.

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.